 If it’s only the two of you, then forget about stocking up the kitchen with equipment because you won’t need as many pots and pans or sets of cutlery and plates.
 One of each will do.
 But if you aren’t planning on cooking, you won’t need any!
 Just don’t get carried away and forget the important stuff, like toiletries, bedding, towels, wine glasses…

 I’d suggest making a list and then when double-checking ask yourself if you really need it.
-Once you get started, you’ll realise how little you actually need.
+Once you get started, you’ll realise how little you actually need (we also have a few very handy guides to help you remember the essentials and nifty gadgets to make your life on the road easier!)

 Alternatively, though, your vehicle will offer more space when compared to the hand luggage or 20-something kg you’re allocated when flying.
 So, ladies (and gents, of course) forget about having to sacrifice that extra pair of shoes that you desperately want to bring because you’ll gain a little more wiggle room as there are tons of clever tips and easy ways to maximise space.
 Be sure to check out our storage solutions guide for just a few of these.